 In a recent article, I discussed the Windows XP apocalypse.
-After it was published, I had quite a few people ask me how they should assess their systems as to which ones should be upgraded, replaced or left alone.
-With my more than 20 years of IT experience, I have a developed a method that will help you determine the course of action with your infrastructure.
+After it was published, I had quite a few people ask me how they should assess their systems as to which ones should be upgraded, replaced, or left alone.
+With my more than 20 years of IT experience, I have developed a method that will help you determine the course of action with your infrastructure.

 The first step is to identify what systems are vulnerable to attack or exploitation.
-This involves detailing every workstation and server, including current operating system and virus protection software patch status.
+This involves detailing every workstation and server, including the current operating system and virus protection software patch status.
 Are they up to date?
 Are they even installed?
 Are they running firewall software?
 If you answered no to any of these questions, start here.
 Even one system on your network that is unpatched could compromise your entire infrastructure.

 Having a system fail in a critical moment, such as when you are working with a client, is never fun.
 As systems grow older, the likelihood of these failures grows.
 However, an out-of-warranty system could cost you more than just the repair cost; it could also cause extended downtime for your producers while you wait for parts.
 When doing a system audit, find machines that are nearing or out of warranty, and choose to extend the warranty or replace them outright.

 For the next step, you will need to talk to and observe your producers’ daily routines.
 How is the infrastructure hampering their job?
 Do they jump through hoops to do simple tasks like printing?
-Are they navigating a patch work of systems that have been pieced together over the years?
+Are they navigating a patchwork of systems that have been pieced together over the years?
 Does it take 15 minutes to do a task that would take five on a modern machine?
 These machines and related infrastructure are next on your upgrade path.

 Picking the Right Hardware and Software

 It is not always about picking the latest and greatest machines available.
 Choose a system that meets your current needs.
-If all of the tools you use, such as your rating and management system, are web based, do you really need a fast machine with lots of storage?
+If all of the tools you use, such as your rating and management system, are web-based, do you really need a fast machine with lots of storage?
 Maybe you should get a larger monitor and more memory with your savings.
 Memory makes things run smoother and larger (and/or more) monitors can increase producer productivity exponentially.
 Do you even need Windows on a traditional desktop?
 Could you use tablets or netbooks instead?
 Maybe this is the time to enable your producers to be more mobile.

 Today’s machines are less expensive than ever.
 When you realize that each computer represents hundreds of dollars a day of income, choosing to upgrade is worth the investment.